Knotx/knotx-fragments/handler/README.md

 }
 ```

-In most cases the default task provider is used, so the definition can be simplified to:
+In most cases the default task provider (`configuration`) is used, so the definition can be simplified to:
 ```hocon
 tasks {
   # unique task name